Amir-Fadelelsaid/CyberCloudSecurityLab/README.md

 ### Smart Learning System
 - **Step-by-Step Guidance**: Detailed instructions for each lab with numbered steps
+- **Hideable Guide Panel**: Toggle the steps panel to practice independently
 - **Progressive Difficulty**: Labs organized by difficulty level (Beginner, Intermediate, Advanced, Challenge)
 - **Challenge Mode**: Practice labs with no guidance - apply your skills independently
 - **Real-time Feedback**: Immediate validation of your security fixes